E3SM-Project/e3sm-unified/README.md

     python=3.9 "e3sm-unified=*=nompi_*"
 ```

- The following packages are only available for linux and not OSX:
+ The following package is only available for linux and not OSX:
- - processflow
  - zstash